 The survivor mindset is the frame of reference when is someone is learning to overcome unhealthy coping mechanisms.
 It takes some people years to reach this point, but the work is worth the effort.
 It is easy to slip back into these bad habitual coping strategies when under stress.

 Both the victim and survivor mindsets result from adopting strategies to deal with unresolved issues or trauma.
 The Ego adopts coping strategies to remain in control.
 Most times, we do not choose these strategies on a conscious level.
 It’s the mechanism of the Ego that grasps something handy it can use.
+Going from victim to survivor is a huge step.

 The first step is finding out if you use one or more of these strategies.
 We need to do the inner work to deal with issues; it’s the only way to go from victim to survivor.
 The goal is moving beyond your limits, going beyond the fears that hold you back.
 These fears keep us from learning to thrive.